stefanforsberg/js13k2024/readme.md

 - [x] Add time to complete level as bonus multiplier
 - [x] Add click to create shield where you can "discard" numbers
   - [x] After shield is used up, add some sort of cooldown
-  - [ ] If activating before shield is used up
 - [x] Max 20 numbers on the screen at a time
 - [ ] Better score display
 - [x] Adding upside / downside powerups